The Travelers Companies, Inc. (NYSE:TRV) Shares Sold by Joel Isaacson & Co. LLC

 Travelers Companies Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Friday, June 30th.
-Stockholders of record on Friday, June 9th were given a $1.00 dividend.
-This is an increase from Travelers Companies’s previous quarterly dividend of $0.93.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, June 30th.
+Investors of record on Friday, June 9th were issued a $1.00 dividend.
 This represents a $4.00 dividend on an annualized basis and a dividend yield of 2.33%.
-The ex-dividend date was Thursday, June 8th.
-Travelers Companies’s dividend payout ratio (DPR) is presently 34.10%.
+The ex-dividend date of this dividend was Thursday, June 8th.
+This is a boost from Travelers Companies’s previous quarterly dividend of $0.93.
+Travelers Companies’s dividend payout ratio (DPR) is 34.10%.

 Travelers Companies declared that its board has approved a stock buyback plan on Wednesday, April 19th that authorizes the company to buyback $5.00 billion in outstanding shares.
 This buyback authorization authorizes the insurance provider to reacquire up to 12.2% of its shares through open market purchases.
 Shares buyback plans are generally an indication that the company’s management believes its shares are undervalued.

-In related news, EVP Michael Frederick Klein sold 10,246 shares of the stock in a transaction dated Wednesday, May 10th.
-The shares were sold at an average price of $182.85, for a total value of $1,873,481.10.
-Following the sale, the executive vice president now owns 14,080 shares of the company’s stock, valued at approximately $2,574,528.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
 In related news, CFO Daniel S. Frey sold 37,316 shares of the stock in a transaction dated Friday, April 21st.
 The shares were sold at an average price of $179.08, for a total value of $6,682,549.28.
 Following the sale, the chief financial officer now owns 11,703 shares of the company’s stock, valued at approximately $2,095,773.24.
 The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, EVP Michael Frederick Klein sold 10,246 shares of the stock in a transaction dated Wednesday, May 10th.
-The stock was sold at an average price of $182.85, for a total transaction of $1,873,481.10.
-Following the completion of the sale, the executive vice president now directly owns 14,080 shares in the company, valued at approximately $2,574,528.
+In related news, EVP Andy F. Bessette sold 11,572 shares of the stock in a transaction dated Tuesday, April 25th.
+The shares were sold at an average price of $178.14, for a total value of $2,061,436.08.
+Following the sale, the executive vice president now owns 17,361 shares of the company’s stock, valued at approximately $3,092,688.54.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CFO Daniel S. Frey sold 37,316 shares of the stock in a transaction dated Friday, April 21st.
+The stock was sold at an average price of $179.08, for a total transaction of $6,682,549.28.
+Following the completion of the sale, the chief financial officer now directly owns 11,703 shares in the company, valued at approximately $2,095,773.24.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 59,134 shares of company stock worth $10,617,466.
-1.29% of the stock is currently owned by insiders.
+Insiders have sold a total of 59,134 shares of company stock valued at $10,617,466 in the last quarter.
+Company insiders own 1.29% of the company’s stock.

 About Travelers Companies